 Equity is the difference between how much your property is now worth and how much you still owe on the home loan for that property.
 If your property is now worth more than you still owe on the home loan for it, this is known as ‘positive equity’.
 If you already have a home loan on a property, you may be able to use some of the positive equity on that loan as a deposit towards buying another property – if you can afford to repay two mortgages at once, that is.

 Using a personal loan to fund your home loan deposit is technically possible in some scenarios, but it is not a common or easy method for buying a home.
-Some lenders do offer home loans to those who get a personal loan for a deposit, if the borrower can prove they have a high enough income to repay both a personal loan and a mortgage and with their own savings.
+Some lenders do offer home loans to those who get a personal loan for a deposit, if the borrower can prove they have a high enough income to repay both the personal loan and mortgage.